oac-tree/oac-tree/doc/corevariables.rst

    * - dynamicType
      - BooleanType
      - no
-     - defines if the variable is dynamic
+     - defines if the variable's type is dynamic

 .. _local_exp: